Click the FAQ to read more

 If it is a non-public performance, such as in a private home, no license is required.

 If it is for a company function of some kind, or any event held at a public place (a non-private location where people gather), a license is required.
 Look into an ASCAP business license through this online form.
 A blanket license for your business is not actually expensive and lasts all year long.
-It can be as little as $257 for 2017, and won’t go up much more for 2018.
+It can be as little as $300 or less for 2018, and won’t go up much more for 2019.
 Here is some more info…

 For government events (such as town tree lightings, etc.) you need a Local Government Music License (see https://www.ascap.com/-/media/files/pdf/licensing/classes/imla.pdf